 Strategy: Why Filing Early for Retirement Benefits Could Be Best

-Unfortunately, you don’t get much of a say so as to when you file for survivors benefits or disability.
-You do get to decide when to apply for your retirement benefits.
-For a household with children, the decision when to begin receiving Social Security retirement benefits is more complicated.
+Unfortunately, you don’t get much of a say so as to when you file for survivors benefits or disability benefits.
+But you DO get to decide when to apply for your retirement benefits.
+For a household with children, the decision when to begin receiving Social Security retirement benefits is just more complicated.
 The penalty for not understanding the rules and the resulting difference in lifetime benefits can be enormous.

 In many cases, there are many reasons to delay filing for Social Security benefits.
 But not all cases are the same!
 If you have kids at home, and are thinking about filing for Social Security, filing early could make more sense.
 Why?
 Your children cannot collect a Social Security benefit until you file.

 Consider the difference in lifetime benefit amounts for a couple with the following circumstances.

 Roger is 62 and his wife is 46.
 They have two kids at home, ages 8 & 10.
 Roger is financially well off enough to stop working and can be flexible on what age he begins to collect Social Security.

 If Roger waits until his full retirement age, he’ll get $2,000 per month.
 If he files now, he’ll only get $1,500 per month.
 He ran the numbers and figured out that if he lived to 90, he’d receive an additional $70,000 in benefits for delaying filing until 66 instead of filing at 62.

 For most people, this math shows that it makes sense to delay receiving benefits.
 However, this does not account for the benefits paid to the children.
 While the children are eligible for benefits based upon Roger’s retirement, the kids cannot get benefits until he files.
 Roger’s family would able to collect thousands of dollars more in lifetime benefits if Roger files early and turns on the benefits for his children.